 Food, Culture, and Sustainability in Italy

 Experience Italian food and culture in the contexts of beautiful Siena and Tuscany.
 Italian cuisine has influenced food culture around the world and is viewed as a form of art by many.
 Participating in this program will allow you to gain a deeper understanding of complex food-related issues and develop new insights into the ways in which food mediates social, political, cultural, environmental, and economic processes.
-Study the renowned gastronomy while enjoying the picturesque surroundings.
+Study renowned gastronomy while enjoying the picturesque surroundings.
+You will even take a series of professional cooking courses with a true Sienese chef!

 All courses are taught in English, and there is no language requirement.
 All majors are welcome to participate.
 Courses may be appropriate for students in food studies, business, environmental studies, sociology, international studies, humanities, and anthropology.

-You will enroll in the following courses listed below.
+You will enroll in the following courses listed below (all courses are required).
 The courses are taught in English by Italian faculty who have experience teaching students from U.S. colleges and universities, including supplementary language tutoring offered by the site director.
-Courses you will take include:
+Courses include:

 What is food sovereignty, and who owns seeds, species, and recipes?
 Who grows and prepares our food, and how has this changed over the last 100 years?
 How should we consider human health, animal welfare, and environmental impact when it comes to food production and consumption?
 In this course we will raise more questions than we answer, as students take a holistic, critical approach to evaluating some of the regulations, processes, and injustices that are connected to producing our foods.